National Nutrition Month 2025

 ¡Viva Health!
 Nourished on Any Budget Community Conversations

-Our Community Nutrition program invites the community to engage in free ¡Viva Health! workshops.
+Our Community Nutrition program invites the community to engage in free ¡Viva Health!
+Nutrition Pláticas.
 These one-hour conversations are facilitated by Community Health Workers (CHWs).
 They educate on the importance of adding more fruits and vegetables in ways that honor an individual's lifestyle and culture.

-To learn more, or to schedule a ¡Viva Health!
-Community Conversation, please email the Community Nutrition program or call 210-207-2722.
+To schedule, please visit ¡Viva Health!
+Community Conversation.
+For questions or to learn more, please email the Community Nutrition program or call 210-207-2722.

-Metro Health's Nutrition and Diabetes Prevention Programs offer a free seven-week workshop.
+Metro Health Community Nutrition Program and Diabetes Prevention Program have teamed up to offer a free seven-week workshop.
 The workshop will help you eat better, live healthier and longer.
 With better nutrition and exercise, you can prevent, delay, and manage diseases like diabetes.
-Visit the ¡Viva Health!
-Wellness Workshops page for more information.
+Visit the Healthy Living Workshops page for more information.

 Food Benefits